Alzheimer’s Disease Homework: Understanding the Complex Brain Disorder

 Callista Roy’s Adaptation Model

-Roy’s model frames nursing care as supporting the patient’s adaptive responses to internal and external stimuli.
-For Alzheimer’s patients, this means supporting adaptation to progressive cognitive loss — maintaining function in preserved areas and compensating for lost capacities.
-Callista Roy’s adaptation model is particularly relevant for planning care at each disease stage.
+Roy’s model frames nursing care as supporting the patient’s adaptive responses to internal and external stimuli — maintaining function in preserved areas and compensating for lost capacities through each disease stage.

 4